-critique is a careful criticism in which you give your opinion about the good and bad parts of something, such as a piece of writing or work of art.
+We're now going to learn how to critique a design.
+A critique is a careful criticism in which you give your opinion about the good and bad parts of something, such as a piece of writing or work of art.
 It's important that we see critiques as feedback towards improvement, as opposed to a final judgement.
 In this case we're going to critique objects in order to idenfity for whom they may have been designed.

-This second activity gives students an opportunity to specifically critique four of the teapots.
+♀ This second activity gives students an opportunity to specifically critique four of the teapots.
 The structure of this page reflects the general approach we will be using for critique, using the three statements: